hantsy/spring-reactive-sample/docs/data-neo4j.md

 spring.neo4j.authentication.password=test
 ```

->Note: if you are migrating from [SDN RX](https://github.com/neo4j/sdn-rx/), you need to replace all namespaces with the `spring.neo4j`  prefix.
+>Note: if you are migrating from [SDN RX](https://github.com/neo4j/sdn-rx/), you need to replace all namespaces with the new `spring.neo4j`  prefix.

 Now, you can run the application directly in IDEs, or using the following Maven command.